-One of the most difficult things I face on a regular basis is turning my back on my love of praise from human beings.
 I’m a people pleaser.
 As a child and even into my teens, I’d probably have been called a goodie-two shoes.
 In the recovery circle, it’s known as co-dependent.
-I like to keep folks happy, avoiding conflict like the plague and worrying way too much about what others think, especially about me personally.
+I like to keep folks happy.
+I avoid conflict like the plague and worrying way too much about what others think, especially about me personally.

 And like many of the best Christian virtues, there’s a fine line between the extremes.
-As I practice putting my focus on the praise of God I also need to avoid the arrogance of completely dismissing the feelings or opinions of others.
-So, from time to time my Father allows me to walk into situations that can help me “work out my salvation”, and I have to tell you, they aren’t fun.
+As I practice putting my focus on praising God I also need to avoid the arrogance of dismissing the feelings or opinions of others.
+So, from time to time my Father allows me to walk into situations that can help me “work out my salvation.”
+And I have to tell you, they aren’t fun.

-It’s really difficult for me when someone I care about doesn’t agree with something I’ve done or questions my motives, and I’ve spent too much time sitting in a pew before a concert worrying about what the crowd will think about my songs or my message.
+It’s really difficult for me when someone I care about doesn’t agree with something I’ve done or questions my motives.
+And I’ve spent too much time before a concert worrying what the crowd will think about my songs or my message.
 No matter how much I pray about it or how much reassurance I get from my Heavenly Father that He approves, I still find myself tossing around in my head all the ways to convince the humans in my life they like me and my opinions.
-What I’d really like to learn to focus on completely is the Holy Spirit’s constant whisper in my ear, “Why does it matter what they think?”
+I’d really like to learn to focus completely on the Holy Spirit’s constant whisper in my ear, “Why does it matter what they think?”